Get an annual AARP membership for only $9. Offer ends 12/11.

 Does Medicare Cover Home Care Costs?

-Medicare does not cover any type of non-medical care that is not ordered by a physician or care practitioner.
-This means that there is no Medicare coverage for those receiving care for ADLs, but any care related to medical needs is covered.
+Medicare doesn’t cover non-medical care ordered by someone other than a physician or care practitioner.
+There is no Medicare coverage for those receiving care for ADLs, but any care related to medical needs is covered.
 Home health aides, CNAs, nurses, and therapists are covered under Medicare.
 However, recipients must be declared homebound and have a doctor prescribe this type of care, which is typically limited compared to time spent by a home care aide.

 Does Medicaid Cover Home Care Costs?

-Medicaid is a state and government-sponsored program designed to serve low-income persons.
-Coverage differs drastically from Medicare, as Medicaid does cover non-medical in-home care in addition to medical services.
-When provided as in-home care, this Medicaid program is referred to as Home and Community Based Services, but there are often state-specific waivers that beneficiaries must apply for and receive for maximum coverage.
+Medicaid is a state and government-sponsored program designed to serve low-income people.
+Coverage differs drastically from Medicare, as Medicaid covers non-medical in-home care plus medical services.
+This Medicaid program is called Home and Community-Based Services when provided as in-home care.
+There are often state-specific waivers that beneficiaries must apply for and receive for maximum coverage.

-The Department of Veterans Affairs (VA) does provide certain coverages for home health care.
-In certain cases, the entire cost may be covered, while in other situations this organization helps recompense veterans to reduce their expenditures for home health care.
-These benefits will vary depending on which type of policies are in force: Improved Pension, Aid and Attendance, and Homebound.
+The Department of Veterans Affairs (VA) provides certain coverages for home health care.
+The entire cost may be covered in select cases, while in other situations, this organization helps recompense veterans to reduce their expenditures for home health care.
+These benefits will vary depending on which policies are in force: Improved Pension, Aid and Attendance, and Homebound.

 Self-Payment Options

-Of course, self-payment is always an option for families in need of senior health care.
+Of course, self-payment is always an option for families requiring senior health care.
 Some options include:

 • Life Insurance Policy Conversions